 - Are you familiar with the term “health inequity”?
 How would you define it and what are some of the factors contributing to it?

-- What is the most important healthcare issue confronting disadvantaged communities and what would be your first steps to address this issue?
+- What is an issue confronting an underserved community that you have worked with and what would be your first steps to address this issue?